ghostintranslation/ds909/README.md

 DS909 is a 9 voices drum synthesizer, largerly inspired by the TR-909 but not quite a clone, based on eurorack physical format it has however no patch cables in the front but has rather midi and audio jacks in the back.

-It is based on [Motherboard9](https://github.com/ghostintranslation/motherboard9), see in there for schematics.
+It is based on [Motherboard](https://github.com/ghostintranslation/motherboard), my modular platform, see in there for schematics.

 You can get the PCBs and front panel here:<br/>
 https://ghostintranslation.bandcamp.com/merch/ds909-panel-and-pcb